 Town Quay Marina

 Town Quay Marina, located on the eastern shores of Southampton Water, has 130 berths and a dedicated visitors’ pontoon.
 In the heart of Southampton, the marina is within walking distance of the city’s shopping centre, restaurants, bars and theatres.
 The marina is well served by transport links to the Isle of Wight, the New Forest and London and lies next to the Southampton Boat Show.
 Entrance to the marina is via dogleg between two floating wave breaks that appear continuous from seaward.
 Beware of the adjacent Red Jet hi- speed ferry.
 The marina offers berthing assistance; contact them on VHF Ch 80 or by phone.
 The marina is part of the TransEurope Marinas group.
 It has a berth holders’ reception- with free drinks, and is an official Ocean Safety drop off/collection point and a SeaSafe service point for life jackets.
-There is a chillout deck with use of gas barbecue, free bicycle hire for all customers, a slipway, car parking, laundry room, top quality shower rooms, free WiFi, water and electric on all berths.
+There is a chillout deck with use of gas barbecue, free bicycle hire for all customers, a slipway, car parking, laundry room, top quality shower rooms, free WiFi and water on all berths.

 Contact: Town Quay Marina, Associated British Ports, Management Office, Town Quay, Southampton, SO14 2AQ.
 Tel: 02380 234397 or 07764 293588 Email: email@example.com